Spectrum Pricing and Licensing in Africa – Driving Mobile Broadband

 The advantages of licensed mobile services over the secondary unlicensed approach of TVWS include: a more mature and developed ecosystem, better reliability, higher quality of service and increased coverage (due to higher power limits for licensed devices).
 Making TVWS available creates an additional challenge to the band clean-up when the rest of the UHF band starts to unleash for mobile services.

 So, how can governments and regulators help lead the way?
-With two new reports, the GSMA aims to give regulators and governments the arguments they need to implement policies that help improve mobile capacity and expand connectivity.
+With these reports, the GSMA aims to give regulators and governments the arguments they need to implement policies that help improve mobile capacity and expand connectivity.